-This Policy applies to prohibited conduct that is committed by students, faculty, staff, HU appointees, or third parties (such as vendors and contractors), whenever the misconduct occurs on HU property; or off HU property, if the conduct was in connection with an HU or HU-recognized program or activity; or the conduct may have the effect of creating a hostile environment for a member of the HU community.
-This includes students in study-abroad programs, HU sponsored trips within the United States, and HU sponsored trips outside of the US, that includes but is not limited to academic trips, conferences, lecturers, sporting events, student activities, etc.
+This Policy applies to prohibited conduct that is committed by students, faculty, staff, HU appointees, or third parties (such as vendors and contractors), whenever the misconduct occurs on HU property or off HU property, if the conduct was in connection with an HU or HU-recognized program or activity; or the conduct may have the effect of creating a hostile environment for a member of the HU community.
+Conduct subject to Title IX disciplinary action must occur within the United States.
+All other misconduct that does not meet the definition or geographic requirements of Title IX will be processed under HU's Student Code or HU's Employee Handbook.